 So, what if we tried something different?

 What if I was to ask you what you’re struggling with in regards to feeding your baby?
 What if your friend offered to show you a better feeding position?
-What if a close family member guided your baby on to latch better?… Think of the wealth of knowledge we could all be passing on rather than battling with each other over a Facebook post!
+What if a close family member guided your baby on to latch better?
+What if somebody demonstrated how to use a pump correctly and gave you advice on storing milk for future use?
+There is so much to consider when it comes to breastfeeding but just think of the wealth of knowledge we could all be passing on rather than battling with each other over a Facebook post!
 Support is the key to higher success rates and happier breastfeeding Mums.
 So I’m opening this up right here and now and am going to ask, is there anyone out there struggling who would like to talk?
 And can you do the same?

 For further breastfeeding support you can visit: